 The STAR trust is arguably the most flexible and dynamic form of trust available in the Cayman Islands.
 It is capable of carrying out any number of charitable and non-charitable purposes so long as such purposes are lawful and not contrary to public policy (Trusts Law, s 99(3)).

 STAR trusts are capable of being pure purpose trusts or trusts for individuals only, or a combination of the two.
-STAR trusts are also capable of being perpetual in nature which distinguishes them from other forms of private Cayman Islands trusts (non-charitable in nature) which are otherwise currently subject to a maximum 150 year perpetuity period (see section 13 of the Perpetuities Law (1999 Revision)).
+STAR trusts are also capable of being perpetual in nature which distinguishes them from other forms of private Cayman Islands trusts (non-charitable in nature) which are otherwise currently subject to a maximum 150 year perpetuity period (section 13 of the Perpetuities Law (1999 Revision)).

 The STAR trust also shifts the rights of enforcement and rights to trust information away from the beneficial objects and vests these powers in an enforcer.
-Another key feature is that a STAR trust cannot be collapsed by all of the beneficiaries acting together utilising the principle of law set
+Another key feature

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.